verrazzano/verrazzano/tools/psr/README.md

 ```

 ## Workers
 All of the workers are deployed using the same worker Helm chart.
-Worker configs are stored in global.envVars.
-Every worker, except the example, has the following requirements:
+Worker configs are stored in global.envVars values.
-* must emit metrics
-* must not log while doing work, unless that is the purpose of the worker

-### Common Configuration
+There are common values that are available to each worker as follows:

 ```
 global:
   envVars: